Veterans & Mesothelioma

-For decades, the men and women from all four branches (Army, Navy, Air Force and Marines) of the United States military have defended our country, both in times of war and in times of peace.
+The men and women from all four branches (Army, Navy, Air Force and Marines) of the United States military have defended our country for decades, both in times of war and in times of peace.
 Veterans put their lives on the line each and every day, both on the battlefront and at the many U.S. military bases located around the world.
 Of all the individuals in the United States that have been diagnosed with mesothelioma cancer, the veteran population has been affected the most.

 The simple reason for this increased risk is exposure to asbestos.
 Asbestos, the only known cause of mesothelioma, was used by the U.S. military in literally hundreds of applications.
-Because exposure was unavoidable for some, mesothelioma remains one of the most serious diseases affecting veterans today, particularly those who served between World War II and the Vietnam Conflict.
+Exposure to asbestos was unavoidable for some military personnel which is the reason why mesothelioma remains one of the most serious diseases affecting veterans today—particularly those individuals who served between World War II and the Vietnam War.

-Asbestos was used in all branches of the military for many years, especially during the years of World War II and the Korean Conflict.
-At that time, shipbuilding was at its peak.
-In fact, about 4.3 million Americans worked in shipyards during World War II and because of the daily tasks they were required to perform, many were at risk for developing asbestos-related diseases.
+Asbestos was used in all branches of the military for many years.
+During the years of World War II and the Korean War, shipbuilding was at its peak.
+In fact, about 4.3 million Americans worked in shipyards during World War II.
+The daily tasks shipyard workers were required to perform placed many of them at risk for developing asbestos-related diseases.

-Navy veterans are at the greatest risk to develop mesothelioma as asbestos was widely used in Naval ships and shipyards.
+Navy veterans are at the greatest risk for developing mesothelioma as asbestos was widely used in naval ships and shipyards.

 Navy veterans were exposed to high levels of asbestos present in many areas of navy ships including boiler rooms, engine rooms, galleys and sleeping quarters.
 While the soldiers who lived and worked aboard the ships - including gunmen, boilermen, and firemen - were susceptible to inhaling asbestos, those who built and repaired the ships were even more prone to developing diseases associated with the toxic mineral.
 They were tradesmen such as pipefitters, plumbers, mechanics, shipfitters, electricians, welders and boilermakers to name a few.